A3sal0n/FalconGate/tmp/README.md

-Created this folder to store some temporary files needed during installation and operation of the platform.
+This folder stores some temporary files needed during installation and operation of the platform.